YirenZzz/EventTicketing/README.md

 Pages and components are implemented in TypeScript, providing static type checking and better development tooling.
 Styling is handled using Tailwind CSS, a utility-first CSS framework that facilitates rapid development with consistent design.
 We adopted shadcn/ui, a headless component library built on Radix UI, to build accessible, reusable UI elements such as modals, dropdowns, and tabs.
 This approach aligns with modern styling best practices discussed in the course lectures.

 Frontend logic includes interactive forms for event creation, promo code application, and ticket management; dynamic rendering of components such as ticket type selectors and real-time status indicators; and fully responsive layouts that adapt to both desktop and mobile devices.
-Interactive data visualizations—such as attendance rates and revenue statistics—are implemented using Chart.js, which is dynamically imported inside client components to reduce server-side load.
+Interactive data visualizations—such as attendance rates and revenue statistics—are implemented using Chart.js, which is imported inside client components to reduce server-side load.
 All dashboards and the check-in interface are implemented in React, with client-side state management and route handling using Next.js features.

 ### Backend